damianboh/damianboh/README.md

 <hr>

-Hello, World! 👋 <br><br> I am Damian, a data scientist with a theoretical physics background, with keen interest and experience in AI, ML, Finance and building web/mobile apps.
+Hello, World! 👋 <br><br> I am Damian, a developer and data scientist with a theoretical physics background, with keen interest in building web/mobile apps, machine learning and IoT.
 I greatly enjoy working on my own personal programming and data science projects!
 I am also an ex-physics lecturer who enjoys teaching and <a href="https://medium.com/@bohmian/">writing articles</a> to share my projects with everyone.
 Let's all learn from one another!

 I spend my free time on hobby projects.
 Feel free to check them out on my personal page here: https://damianboh.github.io/.